kodecocodes/english-style-guide/README.md

 Please refrain from using this word when talking about UI animations.
 You’re a better writer than that.

+**deselect vs. unselect**

+If you are talking about removing a check from a checkbox, use "deselect".
+"Unselect" is incorrect.
+"Unselected" can be used for an option that hasn't been checked.

+* **Correct**: Scroll down to the newsletter options and deselect "Opt-In".
+* **Correct**: Because the user hasn't completed the form, "Opt-Out" is still unselected.

 **document outline**
 Apple tends to use the term _outline view_ in its documentation, so that is OK as well; however, use one or the other for consistency.